shubham-mangalam-Ai/po-workspace/README.md

 ```

 Open http://localhost:3000 — you should see "Opening the register..." then
 the app.
-The default admin PIN is **2026** (change it immediately from the
+Both admin PINs default to **2026** (change them immediately from
-Companies tab once you're in).
+the Companies tab once you're in — see "Security model" below).

 ## 3. Deploy to Vercel